smekuria1/printmlhw3/README.md

 ## Customization

 ### Hyperparameters
+- 'APPROXIMATION_FLAG' in MLClasses.py to turn approximation on or off not really a hyperparameter just a Temp fix to make the code run
 - `error_function`: Choose between 'entropy' and 'gini'
 - `num_tree`: Set number of trees for Random Forest
 - `sample_size`: Control bootstrap sampling proportion